 Our pressing concern at the inception of class is that God cares about how we view and use money.
 This course seeks to meet that challenge by equipping students to biblically guide individuals how to wisely handle their finances.

-Textbook readings and lecture presentations
+Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.